breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

 + **Add remote heads** named `origin/[head-name]` that correspond to the heads in the remote repository.
 + Set up one head in the repository to **track** the corresponding `origin/[current-head-name]` head, namely the one that was currently active in the repository being cloned.

 A **remote repository reference** is an alias GIT uses to refer to the remote repository.
-Generally it will be *origin*.
+Generally, it will be *origin*.
 Among other things, GIT internally associates the *remote-specification* with the remote repository reference, so you will never need to refer to the original repository again.

 From now on, you will be able to say `origin` instead of `git@github.com:alesanchezr/myfirstrepo.git`.